 UK Parliament Week 2019

 Children in Year 2 learnt about voting in the Houses of Parliament and then voted on a range of statements with their opinion.
 Then they worked in groups to collaboratively design a new firework.
 They had to listen to each other's ideas and vote on preferred choices to come up with an agreed plan.
-The class were amazing at taking on board each other's views!
+The class were amazing at taking on board other views!

 Our children have a "Blundeston Passport" which follows them through the school.
 Each child completes this each half-term, with support from their teacher, to reflect how they have developed the following skills: resilience, teamwork, courage, independence.
 They can draw on their experiences both in and out of school.